RDCoder8/joke-fantasy/README.md

 Future Plans

 Add music (Completed)
-Randomize if the Chocobo laughs
+Randomize if the Chocobo laughs (Completed)
-Add allow user to keep a record of the number times the chocobo has laughed (Completed) Add animations for the background and the images used Bonus image carousel
+Add allow user to keep a record of the number times the chocobo has laughed (Completed) Add animations for the background and the images used Bonus image carousel (Completed)